muppet9010/Factorio-Utils/README.md

 	4: Create a new folder structure: ".vscode" / "lua"
 	5: Put the downloaded contents inside the lua folder created.
 So you end up with: [MY FACTORIO MODS]/.vscode/lua/README.md
 	6: In VSCode set the "sumneko.lua" extensions "Plugin" setting to the shared source folder root and path you creaed: ../.vscode/lua/plugin.lua
+ - Factorio API (data stage typedefs): https://github.com/Nexela/factorio-api
+	1: Download the repo and put the files in a created folder: C:\FactorioModding\factorio-api
+	2: Add the folder to Sumneko (per workspace not per user) library paths: setting name "Library", path to add: C:\FactorioModding\factorio-api
  - Code Spell Checker: https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker
 	1: most settings are in the user's VS code settings.
 This includes the path to where it expects the custom dictionaries to be.
 	2: In the root of the shared Factorio modding source folder (same as FactorioSumnekoLuaPlugin), have a ".vscode" folder.